 We recognise that we cannot achieve this alone and we seek to collaborate with our stakeholders to achieve our ambition.
-We engage with our stakeholders in a variety of ways: from formal processes such as public consultations for new developments and materiality exercises, day-to-day interactions with our customers, and working with the wider industry to further the sustainability agenda.
+We engage with our stakeholders in a variety of ways: from formal processes such as public consultations for new developments and materiality exercises, day-to-day interactions with our customers, and working with the wider industry to further the ESG agenda.

 Sustainable Logistics Alliance: In 2020, we created the Sustainable Logistics Alliance with Prologis.
 The aim of this group is to share best practice in sustainable logistics with the wider industry to encourage further action our peers.
 We have produced our first White Paper ‘Net Zero in Construction’, which detailed best practice approaches to developing net zero carbon logistics buildings.
 We will publish more White Papers and create a forum to engage and discuss core sustainability themes with our industry peers.

 The UK Green Building Council (UK GBC): The UK GBC is a leading sustainability organisation who advocate for a sustainable built environment.
 We are Goldleaf members of UK GBC and are participants in selected working groups, such as Nature Based Solutions and Whole Carbon Assessments.
 We are signatories to the World Green Building Council’s Advancing Net Zero Commitment, becoming the 100th signatory in 2020.